-The National Sustainable Agriculture Coalition (NSAC), along with our many members, partners and allies, have put forward many thoughtful recommendations on how the strength of these farm safety net programs could be retained and strengthened, while also making much-needed improvements that would increase program access, equity, environmental improvement, and accountability.
+The National Sustainable Agriculture Coalition (NSAC), along with our many members, partners and allies, have put forward many thoughtful recommendations on how these farm safety net programs could be retained and strengthened, while also making much-needed improvements that would increase program access, equity, environmental improvement, and accountability.
 Unfortunately, the Chairman’s draft bill fails to take advantage of this rare opportunity to turn the ship and modernize these important programs.

 Among the crop insurance modernization proposals endorsed by NSAC, the Chairman’s mark only includes one modest change.
 Sadly, it completely ignores the asks of countless farmers and farm advocacy organizations to improve program access and equity, and to ensure that the federal crop insurance program encourages – rather than penalizes – farmers for stewardship efforts like cover cropping.